 Mr Anwar complained that the minutes of the said meeting were never made public.

-He prayed the court to declare the appointment of Dr Sarfaraz as the director of the centre illegal, contending he was junior to
+He prayed the court to declare the appointment of Dr Sarfaraz as the director of the centre illegal, contending he was junior to his client.

 The lawyer also requested to declare the invitation of applications for the said post illegal.